Best Types of Exercise to Reach Your Goals

 Perhaps keeping a daily wellness journal can help with this.
 This is an effective way to know more about yourself and what you can healthily handle.

-Remember; you are the expert on you.
+Remember; you are the expert on yourself.
 Fitness is all about balancing healthily pushing yourself and refraining from something.

 Determine what’s the best way you can show up for yourself in regards to your fitness goals and roll with that!